Can you die without walking? A trip to the US National Parks (28) See the waterfalls flowing through the glittering marble (Sequoia National Park)

 As of January 2022, various situations may be in place in various countries, including entry restrictions due to strengthened quarantine measures, restrictions on entry to national parks, and restrictions on domestic travel.
 These conditions may change without notice, so when traveling, be sure to obtain local information from each country's embassy or consulate, the Ministry of Foreign Affairs' Overseas Safety Website (Infectious Disease Risk Information), national park websites, and other sources, and check information on transit points, countries you plan to travel to, and the areas around the places you plan to visit before making reasonable plans and taking action

 Leave your California hiking and travel plans to us.
-Due to my father's influence, I have always loved outdoor activities, and since I was in Japan, I was captivated by the great nature of America and Canada, and as a result, I arrived at the United States, which I had longed for.
-We currently run ANAMI TOURS, which offers local optional tours that can be created with customers, including completely private hiking tours with Japanese guides.
-We will introduce you to some special options that you can find out because you are a local resident.
-If you are interested, please visit the website below.
+Influenced by my father, I've always loved outdoor activities, and while living in Japan, I started hiking and touring national parks, which fascinated me with the natural beauty of America and Canada, ultimately leading me to my dream of visiting the United States.
+I currently run ANAMI TOURS, which offers local optional tours created together with customers, such as completely private hiking tours with Japanese guides.
+I'll introduce you to special options that I know only because I live in the area.
+If you're interested, please visit the website below

 Can you die without walking?
-A trip to the US National Park (26) A breathtaking valley in the depths of the forest of giant trees Sequoia Kings Canyon National Park
+A Journey to the American National Parks (26) A breathtaking valley in the depths of a forest of giant trees Sequoia and Kings Canyon National Parks

-Bernie Falls, known as the "most beautiful in California" waterfall [Calif.
-You can die without walking!
-Journey to the US National Park (34) Mt.
-Shasta's Jewels]
+Burney Falls, known as the "most beautiful waterfall in California" [Who can die without walking?
+A Journey to the American National Parks (34) The Jewel of Mt.
+Shasta]

-The Upper Yosemite Falls Trail is the most spectacular trail filled with all the charms of Yosemite.
-[Can you die without walking!
-Trip to American National Parks (41)]
+The Upper Yosemite Falls Trail: A spectacular trail packed with all the charms of Yosemite.
+[A trip to the American National Parks (41)]